wandb/docs/docs/guides/hosting/operator.md

 ## Configuration Reference for W&B Server

 This section describes the configuration options for W&B Server application.
 The application receives its configuration as custom resource definition named [WeightsAndBiases](#how-it-works).
-Many configuration options have been exposed with below configuration, some need to be set as environment variables.
+Some configuration options are exposed with the below configuration, some need to be set as environment variables.

-The documentation has two lists of environment variables: [Basic](./env-vars) and [Advanced](./iam/advanced_env_vars).
-Only use environment variables if the configuration option that you need has not yet been exposed using Helm Chart.
+The documentation has two lists of environment variables: [basic](./env-vars) and [advanced](./iam/advanced_env_vars).
+Only use environment variables if the configuration option that you need are not exposed using Helm Chart.

 The W&B Server application configuration file for a production deployment requires the following contents: